ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 ### Using Map

-If an object is used to store arbitary keys, of mostly one type, consider using the Map type.
+If an object is used to store arbitrary keys of mostly one type, consider using the Map type.
 Ideally these number of unique keys should not exceed several hundred.
 We recommend the Map type be used for labels and tags e.g. Kubernertes pod labels in log data.
-While  simple way to represent nested structures, Maps have some noticeable limitations:
+While a simple way to represent nested structures, Maps have some notable limitations:

 * The fields must be of all the same type.
-* Accessing sub columns requires a special map syntax - since the fields don’t exist as columns i.e. the entire object is a column.
+* Accessing sub-columns requires a special map syntax since the fields don’t exist as columns; the entire object is a column.
 * Accessing a subcolumn loads the entire Map value i.e. all siblings and their respective values.
 For larger maps this can result in a significant performance penalty.

 :::note String keys